 I recently published my first post in UC Strategies.
 Being a unified communication domain, I decided to complain there about the fact that a WebRTC gateway strategy is nice but not enough.
-Read the comments there – I think I hit the mark, as they all try to explain back to me why gateways are so necessary.

 As if that wasn’t a reminder enough, we’ve been bombarded by 3 press releases about WebRTC gateways this week:

 - Huawei announces a WebRTC gateway – focused on IMS and RCS – naturally an “industry first”